Fiordland crested penguin

 Eudyptes pachyrhynchus G.R.
 Gray, 1845

-Other names: Fiordland penguin, New Zealand crested penguin, tawaki, pokotiwha, New Zealand penguin, thick-billed penguin, Victoria penguin
+Other names: Fiordland penguin, New Zealand crested penguin, tawaki, pokotiwha, thick-billed penguin, Victoria penguin

 Geographical variation: Nil